 Through the use of Openair® plasma, a plastic finisher managed to coat the design product of an automotive manufacturer with a high-gloss hardcoat paint in a durable and impact-resistant manner.
 The German plastics journal KUNSTSTOFFE (10/2011) covers the process.

-A problem with the adhesion of LSR to PP would have almost led to a breakdown in the production of rain/light sensors for the automotive industry.
-The German technical magazine KUNSTSTOFFE (10/2010) reports how manufacture was still made possible by the immediate action of Plasmatreat.
+A problem with the adhesion of LSR to PC in the injection molding process would have almost led to a breakdown in production.
+The German journal ADHÄSION (10/2011) reports about the successful outcome through the use of Openair® plasma.

 In the production of instrument panels for the Audi Q5, Openair® plasma not only substitutes the conventional flaming process but also eliminates any masking before foam filling.
 The German plastics journal PLASTVERARBEITER (10/2011) reports on the process.